hitblast/Alter/README.md

 > [!NOTE]
 > By using Alter, you acknowledge that Alter is not [notarized.](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution)
 >
 > It's a security feature of Apple, based on which binaries are validated before running on consumer hardware.
-Since I do not plan to notarize Alter, the [Homebrew installation script] will automatically remove `com.apple.quarantine` attribute upon installation.
+Since I do not plan to notarize Alter, the [Homebrew installation script]() will automatically remove the `com.apple.quarantine` attribute upon installation.
 >
 > A better reference could be found for this concept and why invalidating the attribute is important in [this section](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution) of the documentation nikitabobko wrote for AeroSpace.